microsoft/Olive/_sources/extending_olive/how_to_add_optimization_pass.md.txt

 - `description` : description of the parameter

 - `default_value`: default value for the parameter.
-This value is used as the default if `disable_search=False` or there are no searchable values.
+This value is used as the default when not searching or when there are no searchable values.
     Must be the same type as the parameter or a ConditionalDefault SearchParameter.

 - `search_defaults`: default search values for the parameter.
-This value is used as the default if `disable_search=True`.
+This value is used as the default when searching.
     Must be a Categorical or Conditional SearchParameter.

 ### Example